lykoffant/counter-list/README.md

 # Counter List App

-A web application for creating lists of integer counters.
+A web application for creating a list of integer counters.

 > This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).